kyleliang919/Uncovering-the-Connections-BetweenAdversarial-Transferability-and-Knowledge-Transferability/index.md

 ## Experiment results
 ### Adversarial Transferability Indicates Knowledge-transfer among Data Distributions
+We manually construct five source datasets (5 source models) based on CIFAR-10 and a single target dataset (1 reference model) based on STL-10.
+We divide the classes of the original datasets into two categories, animals (bird, cat, deer, dog) and transportation vehicles (airplane, automobile, ship, truck).
+Each of the source datasets consists of different a percentage of animals and transportation vehicles, while the target dataset contains only transportation vehicles, which is meant to control the closeness of the two data distributions.
 ![GitHub Logo](/demos/fig3.png)
 ### Adversarial Transferability Indicating Knowledge-transfer among Attributes
 ![GitHub Logo](/demos/fig4.png)